keboola/app-scaffold/README.md

 Naming must contain Component name, if decorator supports more than one component name should describe function.

 **Component specific decorators:**

-- ExSalesforceConfigurationRowsDecorator: appends after processors.
+- **ExSalesforceConfigurationRowsDecorator**: appends after [processors](https://developers.keboola.com/extend/component/processors/).
 Configuration rows has `configuration.parameters.objects[].name` path.

 ### Post import steps

-- All valus with `__SCAFFOLD_CHECK__` must be configured by user and appropriete changes has to be made to make scaffold work.
+- All valus with `__SCAFFOLD_CHECK__` must be configured by scaffold author and appropriete changes has to be made to make scaffold work.
-- `CreateConfiguration` operation are not decorated automatically so processors or IM/OM has to be created/edited manually.
+- `CreateConfiguration` operation are not decorated automatically so processors or input/output mapping has to be created/edited manually.
 - If any parameters are going to be passed from runner `manifest.json` file `inputs` must be configured and can be validated by ScaffoldDefinition.php
 - Don't forget to test scaffold in sample project if all mappings works, this is not possible to validate.